cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 P(y\vert \mu, \sigma^2) = \frac{1}{\sqrt{2\pi\sigma^2}}\exp{\bigg(-\frac{(y - \mu)^2}{2\sigma^2}\bigg)}
 $$

-For `cat or dog`, this is the [Binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution).
+For `cat or dog`, this is the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution).
 Its probability mass function  (for a single observation) is given as:

 $$
 p(\text{outcome}) =